Monirehrad/Statistics-in-Data-Science-Notebooks/README.md

-# Statistics in Data Science — Python Notebooks
+# Statistics in Data Science — Python and R Notebooks

 This repository contains the companion Jupyter notebooks for the book: